Academic integrity and cheating

-At the same time, large parts of this work will be based on the work of other people – such as assessments, premises, factual basis and conclusions.
-When you build on other people's work, you must show where it was taken from.
-The best advice is to have a conscious attitude towards using work that you have not produced yourself, and to refer in a way that is approved in the academic community.
+At the same time, large parts of these works will billed on the work of others – such as assessments, premises, factual foundations, and conclusions.
+When you build on someone else's work, you must show where it comes from.

 Academic cheating